 Every year, the Power House Gaming school schedules a big E-sport event at the “Palais des Sports” of Mulhouse (a “traditional” sports venues in the city), the Power Gaming Series.
 It serves as an end-of-year exam for the students of the school, who must set up a spectacular competition putting face to face the best local teams to grab a cashprize of more than 7500 €.

 The school wanted to make its event shine with a trophy worthy of its ambitions.
 We had already made the 2017’s edition (much more modest by the way), and it was only natural to us to offer our services to PHG for this year’s trophies as well.

-The result of this cooperation is pretty much the most beautiful piece we have made to date.
 In this article we will show you the process of creating this resin juggernaut, from the initial sketches to the studio photos, with all of the (sometimes difficult) manufacturing stages.

 To begin the project, Marie drew some sketches to know in which direction we were going.

 We opted for transparent crystals quite early, because the rendering of this type of trophy is excellent, as evidenced by many achievements of the master in the field: Volpin Props.

 Here we went for the “spinning flames” version because of its imposing look and impressive physics.